vottri/Docker/README.md

 Basically, the tasks for you is to build Docker containers:

-1 database container database
+**1 database container database**

-database sqlserver 2019 ubuntu
+ - database image: microsoft sqlserver 2019 ubuntu based

-sa password: zaQ@123456!
+ - sa password: zaQ@123456!

-version: express
+ - version: express

+ - port:
+      - container: 1433
+      - published: 1434

-has installed node exporter and will automatically run when starting the container
+ - install node exporter and will automatically run when starting the container

-The database container must have a volume to store data for backup.
+ - must have a volume to store data for backup.

 web map port 80 (container) - 10000 (host) api run port 80 (container) - 10005 (host) database port 1433 (container) - 1434 (host)

-1 web app container that connects to the database
+**1 web api container that connects to the database**

-web app UI needs variable WebApi={ApiUrl}

-1 web api

-web api needs to configure connection string to connect to database
+ - Web api needs to configure connection string to connect to database:

-ConnectionStrings__AppDatabase=Server={serverIp};Database=AppDatabase;User Id={user};Password={Password};
+   ConnectionStrings__AppDatabase=Server={sqlserverIp};Database=AppDatabase;User Id={user};Password={Password};

+  - port:
+      - container: 80
+      - published: 10005

+**1 web app container**

+ - Web app UI needs to display the web api

+   WebApi={ApiUrl}

+ - port:
+     - container: 80
+     - published: 10000

-first use docker command normally, then put in docker compose
+First practice using docker command normally to build images and run the containers, then using docker compose to deploy all the apps together.

-web app and web api will be dev setup docker file.

 ===========================================================================
 ## 1. Lab Setup <a name="1"></a>